xcela/Exocore/_pages/index.md

 ## Features

-- Based on Jekyll, a static website generator with simple & responsive design
+- Based on Jekyll, a static, standards-compliant website generator with lightweight & responsive design
-- Supports Markdown or HTML notes
+- Supports Markdown and HTML notes
 - Supports Roam/Obsidian-style double bracket link syntax to other notes
 - Creates backlinks to other notes automatically
 - Features link previews on hover
-- Includes graph visualization of the notes and their links
+- Features graph visualization of the notes and their links

 ## Effortless Launch

 This has been designed to be as easy as possible to launch onto a live host at no-charge, through hosting on Github Pages and site serving through Netlify.
 Files can be accessed and edited from anywhere through Github and will be automatically updated live on the site.

-Follow the [Step by step guide](step-by-step-guide.html) to have your site launched in minutes.
+Follow the [Step by step guide](step-by-step-tutorial) to have your site launched in minutes.

 ## License